bwoodsend/polycotylus/README.rst

 * The biggest gaping feature gap is polycotylus's requirement that all your dependencies are already available on each target distribution's repositories.
-  If your application is made up of multiple custom packages or depends on an unavailable 3rd party package then you polycotylus is useless to you.
+  If your application is made up of multiple custom packages or depends on an unavailable 3rd party package then polycotylus is useless to you.
 For this, the plan is to facilitate making personal package repositories, where builds for packages can depend on other packages in the personal repository.

 Other, less significant but more achievable things I'd like to do: